plus $14 per person county, state and federal river access fees.

 The next morning after breakfast we will shuttle you up to Chili Bar where we begin our thrilling 8 mile run.
 The action begins immediately with Meatgrinder, followed by numerous rapids including Racehorse Bend, Rock Garden, Triple Threat and climaxed by a mad dash through famed Troublemaker Rapid.
 Our trip ends as we pull ashore back at our camp where your guides prepare a tasty barbecue lunch.
 The trip concludes at about 2:30-3 PM.

 TRIP COSTS and SCHEDULE OF TRIPS

 2 day South Fork Camping trips are scheduled to depart every Saturday from April thru October, and every Monday and Thursday June thru August.
+You may arrive the night before your rafting trip and camp.
 Groups of 8 or more may schedule a trip any day of the week.

 $309 adult $269 youth